 Skip to main content

-Practical Income Manual 2019.
+Practical manual for Income Tax 2019.

 Use of housing

-In this case the valuation will be carried out for the amount resulting from applying the percentage of 10 per 100 on the cadastral value of the home.
+In this case, the valuation will be carried out for the amount resulting from applying the percentage of 10 per 100 on the cadastral value of the home.

 Example 1: housing owned by the payer

-In 2019, Mr. APG, single, received a full salary of 45,000 euros, residing in a new home, owned by the company, whose cadastral value, which was subject to review in 2010, amounts to 80,000 euros.
+In 2019, Mr APG, who is single, received a full salary of 45,000 euros and lives in a new home owned by the company, the cadastral value of which, which was subject to review in 2010, amounts to 80,000 euros.

 Solution: